BLuFeNiX/windowcharmer/README.md

 windowcharmer -d
 ```

-You will likely want to run this automatically on login, which is an exercise left for the user.
+You will likely want to run this automatically on login, which is an exercise left for the user, but [start_daemon.sh](start_daemon.sh) will work for most users by simply adding that file to your startup programs list.

+**Also, be sure to disable exsiting conflicting keybindings, which likely already control similar functions in your DE.**

 #### Default Keybindings